 Marlborough Museum is in Brayshaw Heritage Park, surrounded by all things heritage!
-The Museum is known for its Wine Exhibition, Wairau Boulder Bank archaeology exhibiton, including the famous Jim Eyles Collection.
-Marlborough history, Victiorian Rooms and the remarkable pottery collections of Elisabeth Lissaman, and Fran Maguire are also highlights!
+The Museum is known for its Wine Exhibition, Te Pokohiwi 1250 A.D.
+(Wairau Boulder Bank archaeology exhibiton), including the famous Jim Eyles Collection.
+Marlborough history (Captain James Cook, natural history), Victorian Rooms and the remarkable pottery collections of Elizabeth Lissaman, and Fran Maguire are also highlights!

-Step outside, into the rest of Brayshaw Heritage Park, and be inspired by vintage cars, vintage machinery, and of course Beaverton, our replica street scene.
+Step outside, into the rest of Brayshaw Heritage Park, and be inspired by vintage cars, vintage machinery, and of course Beavertown, our replica street scene.

 To find out about supporting the Museum click on the Support Us tab on the home page.